rmeysaaltay/KeKodFirstProject/README.md

 # Switch-Controlled Bottom Navigation App

 Hey there!
-Welcome to the **Switch-Controlled Bottom Navigation App**.
+Welcome to the **KekodFirstProject App**.
 This is a simple Android project that shows how to use UI components and Jetpack Navigation in a fun way.

 ## Features